NCAR/esds/communication.md

 ## [ESDS Forum](https://docs.google.com/document/d/e/2PACX-1vQeHIGSSz_8A8gZVL87xDjYXEwqB4CkRk85yf0TACb-rVgubjb3ukiulEYuUwHZGVXhgYNpaRC2SNAt/pub)

-Every other Monday from 2-3pm MT, we hold the ESDS Forum in person and over Google Meet, which provides a venue for discussion, coordination and showcasing work in progress.
+Every other Monday from 2-3pm MT, we hold the ESDS Forum over Google Meet, which provides a venue for discussion, coordination and showcasing work in progress.
 Examples include:

 - Workflow demos
 - Overview of packages and analysis tools
 - Focused discussions on new efforts
 - Feedback on computing and analysis resources

 This is a great place to discuss progress on your project, and get feedback from the community!

 If you are interested in giving a talk or leading a discussion, please fill out this [ESDS Forum sign-up spreadsheet](https://docs.google.com/spreadsheets/d/1Tuv5vwGbjSKdJD5KLT0Zow8WCY0_zt35tTI6EIRGOk4/edit?usp=sharing).

 See the [ESDS Forum Meeting Notes](https://docs.google.com/document/d/e/2PACX-1vQeHIGSSz_8A8gZVL87xDjYXEwqB4CkRk85yf0TACb-rVgubjb3ukiulEYuUwHZGVXhgYNpaRC2SNAt/pub) for an overview of previous discussions.

 ## Analysis Workflow Special Interest Group (AWSIG)